 Economic Justice Subcommittee

-- Advocate for paid sick leave for Maryland workers in community
+- Advocate for paid sick leave for Maryland workers in the community

 - Mobilize fellow parishioners around issues of economic justice